From Migrant Refugee to Politician, now an Evangelist

 And who but God could have orchestrated the talk that I gave alongside Ravi in Sri Lanka—which took place just 1,500 meters from the hospital where I was born?
 The trip was a tender moment for me, as the Lord showed me, “Do you know that your father was 35 years old when you were chased out of this country, and you were one year old?”
 That really struck me, because at the time of that talk, I was also 35 years old and my own son, one!

 It’s complete generational symmetry.
 Maybe He let us go through all of that just so we could come back here now and share the gospel with these people.
 My heart for Sri Lankan people has been revived, and I’ve been back since.
 I’m slowly understanding what Joseph felt when he said, “What men meant for evil, God meant for good (Genesis 50:20).”

-Come back for part 2 of this conversation with Max Jeganathan next week, as we discuss God’s sovereignty in the everyday world and how believers can prepare themselves to influence their world for Christ.
+Check out Part 2 of this conversation with Max Jeganathan, as we discuss God’s sovereignty in the everyday world and how believers can prepare themselves to influence their world for Christ.